 Research requirements for the doctorate (EdD and PhD) are more stringent and multifaceted than at the MA or EdS level.
-All research competencies in the doctorate leadership portfolio must be at the "established" level.
+All research competencies in the doctorate leadership portfolio must be at the "distinguished" level.
 Furthermore, research requirements for the doctorate in the School of Education "include breadth, depth, and flexibility.
-Requirements are designed to enable doctoral students to critique journal articles that use common methodologies, statistics, and techniques; conduct research using appropriate methodologies; write research reports, including the dissertation; and continue scholarly research activity beyond the dissertation" (Academic Bulletin, 2007, p.
-251).
+Requirements are designed to enable doctoral students to critique journal articles that use common methodologies, statistics, and techniques; conduct research using appropriate methodologies; write research reports, including the dissertation; and continue scholarly research activity beyond the dissertation" (Academic Bulletin, 2008, p.
+261).
 Each doctoral participant in Leadership must also register for LEAD637 (Issues in Research) and LEAD880/EDRM880 (Dissertation Proposal Development) regardless of other graduate course work in research.
 All doctoral participants must also complete a rigorous dissertation requirement which is documented more fully later in this handbook.
 That dissertation component requires the completion of a total of 16 dissertation credits (the 2 credits from the Dissertation Proposal Development course apply to these 16).
+In addition, each participant is required to submit a research-based article to a peer-reviewed publication.